 23 players, 30 selections — more consensus first-team All-Americans since 2000 than any program in college basketball.

-How many Kentucky players have been named consensus All-Americans?
-Across eight coaching eras, 21 Blue Devils have earned 25 total consensus All-America selections — 0 first-team and 0 second-team honors.
+How many Duke players have been named consensus All-Americans?
+Under Mike Krzyzewski and Jon Scheyer, 21 Blue Devils have earned 25 total consensus All-America selections — 0 first-team and 0 second-team honors.
 That includes 0 consensus first-team selections since 2000, six more than any other program in college basketball.

 Consensus All-Americans are determined by the NCAA using selections from the Associated Press, NABC, USBWA, and Sporting News.
 A player must appear on a majority of those first teams to earn consensus first-team status.